Olivier Guez

-Olivier Guez (born 15 June 1974) is a French journalist, essayist and writer.
+Olivier Guez (/fr/; born 15 June 1974) is a French journalist, essayist and writer.
 He won the 2017 Prix Renaudot for his novel The Disappearance of Josef Mengele (La disparition de Josef Mengele).

 Life

 Guez was born and grew up in Strasbourg.
 His maternal grandmother introduced him to reading at a very young age.

 He studied at Sciences Po Strasbourg, the London School of Economics and the College of Europe.
 He worked as a freelance journalist, for The New York Times, Le Monde, the Frankfurter Allgemeine Zeitung, Le Figaro Magazine, L'Express, Le Point, Politique Internationale, Der Freitag, Der Tages Anzeiger, Das Magazin and Il Foglio.